spikespiegel91/Tutorials-WebUI/README.md

-# pythonUI-Qt
+# Tutorials-WebUI
-A collection of python backend + Qt frontend UI templates
+A collection of web UI tutorials and examples with html, CSS and Javascript